-We will also work with Defra and the Association of IFCAs on the introduction of Key Performance Indicators (KPIs) and metrics into the reporting of the work of NIFCA, upon which confirmation is also awaited from Defra.
+We will continue work with Defra and the Association of IFCAs on the introduction and recording of Key Performance Indicators (KPIs) and metrics into the reporting of the work of NIFCA, to demonstrate our considerable value on inshore fisheries management.

-In any event during 2022 - 23, we will continue to work closely with partner agencies including the MMO, Environment Agency, Natural England, Newcastle University and our constituent Councils.
+In any event, during 2023-24 we will continue to work closely with partner agencies including the MMO, Environment Agency, Natural England, Newcastle University and our constituent Councils.
 We pride ourselves greatly upon the success and strength of these relationships which are to the benefit of delivery of the IFCA remit and to our partners and stakeholders, particularly the people of Northumberland and North Tyneside.